DNA TESTING

 - Trim the excess hair to the edges of the sample collector.
 Place the collectors in bundles of 10 ' 15 in a resealable plastic storage bag.

-- Send DNA sample to Beefmaster Breeders United,
+- Send DNA sample to Beefmaster Breeders United, P.O.
+Box 3790, Bryan, TX 77805.

 - Remove a TSU punch from the packaging.
 Punches should be assembled as one piece; if they have come apart, reassemble.
 Open the tube retainer at the base of the applicator by pushing the retainer clip.